 6. Electives (27-31 cr.)

 In order to accumulate 90 college-level (100 or higher) credits for the degree, you will need elective credits.
-You may select electives from the distribution list in the Natural World, Arts or Culture, or other academic courses.
-A maximum of 45 credits from "gray areas" are allowed in this degree.
-Professional/technical credits, credits by examination, independent study, PE activity credits beyond two credits, military credits, DANTES, CLEP, Advanced Placement exams and seminars, workshops are examples of "gray area" credits.
+You may select electives from the distribution list in the Natural Sciences, Humanities or Social Sciences, or any other transferable college-level academic courses.
+A maximum of 45 credits from “gray areas” are allowed in this degree.
+Professional/Technical credits, credits by examination, independent study, PE activity, DANTES, CLEP, Advanced Placement exams and seminars, workshops are examples of “gray area” credits.
 Consult your academic advisor or credit evaluator.